cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Suites for Hashing {#suites}

-The following table lists recommended algorithms for different curves and mappings.
-To select a suitable algorithm, choose the mapping associated with the target curve.
+The following table lists recommended algorithms for different curves and encodings.
+To select a suitable algorithm, choose the encoding associated with the target curve.
 For example, Elligator2 is the recommended encoding for Curve25519, whereas simplified SWU is the recommended encoding for P-256.
 When the hash function is to be used in a protocol whose security is proven in the